Kuanhao-Chao/splam/README.md

 ## <a name="junction_extract"></a>Extracting splice junctions

-In this step, you input a sorted BAM file.
-SPLAM extracts all splice junctions from the alignments and writes out a BED file with the coordinates of every junction.
-You can run it with or without alignment pairing by setting the argument '-P'.
-The latter option unpairs the alignment's mate if it gets removed.

-If you simply want to extract splice junctions in the BAM file without running the following steps, you can run with the `--write-junctions-only` argument to skip writing out temporary files.

 ```
 usage: splam extract [-h] [-V] [-P] [-n] [-o DIR] [-M DIST] [-g GAP] BAM_INPUT